I Thought I Would Die Young

 3. The Role of Mentorship and Masculine Vision

 Boys need strong men to teach them how to channel their strength toward a life of contribution.
 Without mentorship, they’re left to navigate masculinity alone, often stumbling into pitfalls along the way.
-I coach my tribe, friends and client on the 4 P’s of purposeful masculinity:
+I coach my tribe, friends, and clients on the 4 P’s of purposeful masculinity:

 When a man learns to live by these principles, he steps into his God-given role as a steward of strength and tenacity.
 He becomes a protector, a builder, a leader—not a victim of his circumstances or a tyrant over them.